r5embed/r5embed/README.md

 This version does *not* support `R5N1_3PKE_0smallCT` which has very large (165kB) public keys and requires some special implementation techniques.

+### Constant Time Option

+**EXPERIMENTAL** 2019-09-23  Markku

+I've added a "truly constant time" option to this implementation; this is enabled with the `C5_CT` compile-time flag and currently applies only for the ring variant.
+You may run `./test/testkat_ct.sh` to verify that it matches with the test vectors.

+The script [ct_compute_hi.py](misc/ct_compute_hi.py) was used to compute the number of rounds `PARAMS_HI` required to reach desired Hamming weight.

+The option makes litte difference for embedded targets; don't use it if you don't need it.
+It just makes the code run a lot slower.

 ### The R5SNEIK Option

 R5EMBED also optionally integrates with the new SNEIK v1.1 / BLNK2 family of